TrojanSports - Game Breakdown: USC makes it out of Tucson with a 45-37 victory

 Trojans play of the game

-Following Bryson Shaw's interception, the Trojans had a golden opportunity to stretch the lead out to two scores for the first time all game.
-More than halfway through the 3rd quarter, Caleb Williams and the offense set up shop near midfield looking to capitalize on that chance.
+Following Shaw's interception, the Trojans had a golden opportunity to stretch the lead out to two scores for the first time all game.
+More than halfway through the third quarter, Williams and the offense set up shop near midfield looking to capitalize on that chance.
 Williams dropped back to throw, settling deep in the pocket only for a rusher to fly straight into his face at the base of his drop.
-With the defender already striking him high, Williams heaved the ball deep, somehow driving the ball over 20 yards down the field right on the money to a wide open Tahj Washington.
-Nearly 20 yards of grass and a defender remained between him and the endzone, but the receiver accelerated into the space, making the man miss with a shake and waltzing into the endzone for a critical touchdown.
+With the defender already striking him high, Williams heaved the ball deep, somehow driving the ball over 20 yards down the field right on the money to a wide-open Washington.
+Nearly 20 yards of grass and a defender remained between him and the end zone, but the receiver accelerated into the space, making the man miss with a shake and waltzing into the end zone for a critical touchdown.

 Why USC won ...